 ECHA notes that the composition of the test substances in the available experimental studies (namely: C8-18 AAPB and C8-18 and C18 unsaturated AAPB) are similar.
-The only difference is the concentration of the constituent C18 unsaturated, which is reported to be < % and % in these substances, respectively.
+The only difference is the concentration of the constituent C8-18, which is reported to be < 1% and C9-18% in these substances, respectively.
 ECHA further notes that in addition to the C12 fatty acid moiety these substances contain both the lower (C8 and C10) and higher (C14, C16, C18) carbon chain lengths and unsaturated C18 carbon chains.